withaarzoo/Glowing-Toggle-Switch/README.md

 ## Introduction

 The Glowing Toggle Switch is a simple HTML and CSS implementation that provides a stylish toggle switch with a glowing effect.
-This code snippet allows you to integrate a customizable toggle switch into your web project effortlessly.
+This code snippet allows you to integrate a customizable toggle switch into your web project effortlessly .

 ## Preview